SATURDAY, FEBRUARY 24, 2018

 These Fictitious People Still Sound A Lot Like Some People We Know

 Here’s another column featuring the same sleazy 1980s characters at the satirical Patronage County Courthouse, to illustrate things going on hereabouts these days, so our Persons of Consequence might gain yet another useful perspective on the news.

 These articles are Beloved Whistleblower Publisher Charles Foster Kane’s attempt to encourage undiscovered young writers, such as the struggling columnist below who shares his acute and surprisingly accurate take on local Politics as Usual in satirical Patronage County.

-This op-ed column first appeared in the Mt.
-Washington Press on February 4.
-1980.
+This op-ed column was updated from when it first appeared in the feisty Mt.
+Washington Press on February 25, 1981.